elliott-io/SwiftSnippets/README.md

 > **ProTip:** You'll notice in the extension function for [showPopover](/StoryboardSnippets/StoryboardSnippets/Helpers/Extensions.swift#L61) that [AlwaysPresentAsPopover](/StoryboardSnippets/StoryboardSnippets/Snippets/PopoverMessage/AlwaysPresentAsPopover.swift) is used to make the PopoverViewController present as an actual popover, rather than a default view controller.

+## Taptic (Haptic Feedback)

+Selecting this [snippet](/StoryboardSnippets/StoryboardSnippets/Snippets/Taptic/), you will see a [TapticViewController](/StoryboardSnippets/StoryboardSnippets/Snippets/Taptic/TapticViewController.swift) titled **Taptic Feedback** displaying a picker and a button to feel the selected taptic feedback.

+[TapticGenerator](/StoryboardSnippets/StoryboardSnippets/Snippets/Taptic/TapticGenerator.swift) can be run from anywhere in a project to give haptic feedback.

+> This is used in this project when swiping through cells.
+It is called from the extension function [targetContentOffset](/StoryboardSnippets/StoryboardSnippets/Helpers/Extensions.swift#L37)

 # Extensions
 Several extensions were written in [Extensions.swift](/StoryboardSnippets/StoryboardSnippets/Helpers/Extensions.swift) to help facilitate common functions that are used across snippets.